Surging nickel prices tripping electric drive

-WASHINGTON/LONDON (BLOOMBERG, REUTERS) - A global push among carmakers to expand their line-up of electric vehicles (EVs) just got a lot more expensive, thanks to surging prices of nickel and lithium - key raw materials in electric vehicle batteries.
+WASHINGTON/LONDON • A global push among carmakers to expand their line-up of electric vehicles (EVs) just got a lot more expensive, thanks to surging prices of nickel and lithium - key raw materials in electric vehicle batteries.

 Nickel is caught up in war-induced supply worries and a short squeeze that has sent prices to unprecedented highs.
 The London Metal Exchange (LME) was forced to halt nickel trading and cancel trade after prices doubled earlier this month to more than US$100,000 (S$136,000) a tonne.